Sign and share The Independent’s petition to help the people of Ukraine

 We thank you for your support.

-We are also raising money for the people of Ukraine – if you would like to donate then please click here.
+The Independent is also raising money for the people of Ukraine – if you would like to donate then please click here for our GoFundMe page.

+The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
+Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.
+To find out more about our Refugees Welcome campaign, click here.

 Register for free to continue reading